ablab/HORmon/README.md

 Please cite [Dvorkina et al., 2021](https://academic.oup.com/bioinformatics/article/37/Supplement_1/i196/6319687).

 ## Feedback and bug reports
-Your comments, bug reports, anf suggestions are very welcomed.
+Your comments, bug reports, and suggestions are very welcomed.
 They will help up to further improve HORmon.

 You can leave your comments and bug reports at [our GitHub repository tracker](https://github.com/ablab/centromere-architect/issues).